 Borax Ant Bait Recipe

 The following materials are required to make borax-based ant bait insecticide:

 - 1/2 cup (approx. 140ml) of sugar

 - 2 teaspoons of borax

 - 350ml (12 oz) of water

-- glass screw top jar with lid (for mix the ingredients in)
+- glass jar or plastic bottle with lid (to mix the ingredients in)